Jay Matenga ahau

 I serve in highly pragmatic contexts where practitioners can too quickly dismiss theorists.
 Little do they realise that everything they do has been influenced by someone’s theory!
 Call it what you will: a framework, model, set of principles, plausibilities or paradigms – theoretical constructs lie at the foundation of all interpretations of human reality.

-I get energized by time spent chewing over concepts in my head, that have real-world applications.
+I get energized by time spent chewing over concepts in my head that have real-world applications.
 Most of the thinking I do is drawn from data sourced from my involvement with the global missions community.
 I look for patterns, for historical influences that cause situations to develop.
 I investigate assumptions, motivations, purpose and desired end-games.
 I assess the complexity that creates problems and seek to help people and organisations navigate their way through the hurdles to harmony.

 j